levsero/test_embed/doc/api.md

 By default, the Web Widget is displayed to the end user in a language that matches the browser header of their web browser.
 If you want to force the Widget to be displayed in a specific language on your website, you can use `zE.setLocale()` to specify the language.

 The following example displays the widget in German:
+**Note**: This code should be placed immediately after the Web Widget code snippet
 ```html
 <script>
   zE(function() {